McHogardty/bank/account/rules.md

 # Domain rules and definitions for the account and transaction entities

+## Money
+ * Money is represented using the AUD value object.

 ## Accounts
  * An account is a record of exchanges of money, called transactions.
  * An account has a balance, which is the sum of all of the transactions recorded against this account.
 Simply, balance = sum(credit transactions) - sum(debit transactions)